 All-Systems GNSS mode + Multi-Band with music: Up to 8 hours (FR265 was 6 hours)

 Finally, there are a slate of different color options.
-In this post I’m showing the 42mm raspberry-mango version, which both myself and my wife agree looks great.
+In this post, I’m showing the 42mm raspberry-mango version, which both my wife and I agree looks great.
 I’ve also got a 47mm purple one to unbox too.
 Also, before I knew this was specifically called raspberry mango, in my head I kept calling it the ‘Mango Tango’ version.

 Here’s the 42mm color variants: